shsagir/play-area-sync/docs/tls.md

 ### Redirect all requests to HTTPS

-Create or modify an `.htaccess` file in your document root folder like so:
+Create or modify an `.htaccess` file in your root path folder like so:

 ```plain
 RewriteEngine On